Intervention/image/README.md

 * Image::resize - Resize current image based on given width and/or height
 * Image::crop - Crop the current image
 * Image::grab - Cut out a detail of the image in given ratio and resize to output size
-* Image::resizeCanvas - Resize image canvas
+* Image::resizeCanvas - Resize image boundaries
 * Image::insert - Insert another image on top of the current image
 * Image::brightness - Changes brightness of current image (-100 = min brightness, 0 = no change, +100 = max brightness)
 * Image::contrast - Changes contrast of current image (-100 = min contrast, 0 = no change, +100 = max contrast)